Selling a House During Divorce in Texas

 What If One Spouse Doesn’t Want to Sell?

-We handle paperwork for both parties
+• Managing paperwork for both spouses

 Why It’s Often Better to Sell Before the Divorce Is Final?

-✅ You may protect more of your equity
+• You may protect more equity

 See if it’s better to sell before or after divorce ➔